nova-model/nova-tutorial/index.md

 site: sandpaper::sandpaper_site
 ---

-# NOVA Tutorial: Building Interactive Neutron Analysis Tools
+# Neutrons Open Visualization and Analysis Framework Tutorial

-This tutorial guides you through the process of building interactive web applications for neutron data analysis using the NOVA *framework*.
-It leverages the Model-View-ViewModel (MVVM) architectural pattern and three key NOVA libraries: `nova-galaxy`, `nova-trame`, and `nova-mvvm`, to simplify interaction with the Neutron Data Interpretation Platform (NDIP).
+This tutorial guides you through the process of building applications for neutron data analysis using the NOVA *framework*.
+NOVA provides key components to create applications that range from simple scripts, all the way to full user interfaces with advanced visualization capabilities.
+It leverages a Model-View-ViewModel (MVVM) architectural pattern and three key NOVA libraries: `nova-galaxy`, `nova-trame`, and `nova-mvvm`, to simplify interaction with the Neutron Data Interpretation Platform (NDIP).

 **Key Learning Objectives:**